-Public education is critical in effective forest fire protection planning.
+Public education is critical in wildfire protection planning.
 Individuals are responsible for protecting their property and learning about the risks of living in a forest.
 Individuals and families should live with a sense of security but not be complacent or assume that the government is responsible for protecting them and their families.
-Nonetheless, government agencies, neighborhood associations, and community organizations should provide resources about the most effective ways to protect lives from structure fires and forest fires.
+Nonetheless, government agencies, neighborhood associations, and community organizations should provide resources about the most effective ways to protect lives from structure fires and wildfires.